 Social distancing and mask rules will be in place for all events, and all attendees will be required to abide by all health and safety requirements.
 Faculty and staff who plan to attend will be required to fill out the Daily Health Certification on the day of the event.

 The health and safety of our student-athletes and our entire community continues to be the College's top priority.
 Skidmore’s thorough and detailed return-to-play plan is informed by guidance and recommendations put forth by public health and governing bodies including the Centers for Disease Control, the New York State Department of Health, Saratoga County Public Health Services, and the National Collegiate Athletic Association (NCAA).

 Student-athletes and coaching staff will continue to be tested for COVID-19 weekly under the College’s established PCR testing schedule.
 Game officials and bus drivers will be tested on game day using rapid antigen tests.

 Social distancing requirements will be followed during all travel.
 In addition, athletes will wear masks while competing and traveling, and there will be no overnight travel.

-While fans will not be permitted to attend games, the College will livestream games whenever possible.
+While fans outside of the Skidmore community (students, faculty and staff) will not be permitted to attend games, the College will livestream games whenever possible.

 Skidmore will continue to monitor developments and health guidelines and make any necessary adjustments to the plan.
-Under the College’s established alert level framework, if the College were to shift to an Alert Level 3 or above, athletic competition would pause and adjustments to other athletic activities would be made.
+Under the College’s established alert level framework, at Alert Level 3 or above, athletic competition will pause and adjustments to other athletic activities may be made.